Matthew-Neba/AITradingBot/README.md

 # AI Stock Trading Bot Application

-This project is a Python-based application utilizing the Lumibot framework to implement a sentiment-driven trading strategy.
-It integrates advanced natural language processing (NLP) techniques, specifically the FinBERT model, to analyze financial news sentiment and make informed trading decisions based on predefined criteria.
-The application aims to capitalize on market movements influenced by public sentiment towards specific stocks, providing a unique approach to algorithmic trading.
+This Python project uses the Lumibot framework to run a trading strategy based on news sentiment.
+It applies the FinBERT model to analyze financial news and make trades based on how the market feels about certain stocks.
+The goal is to profit from price movements driven by public sentiment.

 ## Features